onzfonz/comp227/src/content/0/en/part0b.md

 It only fetches HTML data from the server, and all application logic is on the server.
 A server can be created using Java Spring (like in the University of Helsinki course [Web-palvelinohjelmointi](https://courses.helsinki.fi/fi/tkt21007/119558639)), Python Flask (like the courses [database applications](https://materiaalit.github.io/tsoha-18/)) or [Ruby on Rails](http://rubyonrails.org/) to name just a few examples.

-The example uses [Express](https://expressjs.com/) library with the Node.js.
+The example uses [Express](https://expressjs.com/) library with Node.js.
 This course will use Node.js and Express to create web servers.

 ### Running application logic in the browser

 Keep the Developer Console open.
-Empty the console by clicking the 🚫 symbol, or by typing clear() in the console.
+Empty the console by clicking the 🚫 symbol, or by typing `clear()` in the console.
 Now when you go to the [notes](https://studies.cs.helsinki.fi/exampleapp/notes) page, the browser does 4 HTTP requests:

 ![Screenshot of the developer console with the 4 requests visible](../../images/0/8e.png)

-All of the requests have <i>different</i> types.
+All of the requests have *different* types.
-The first request's type is <i>document</i>.
+The first request's type is **document**.
 It is the HTML code of the page, and it looks as follows:

 ![Detailed view of the first request](../../images/0/9e.png)

 When we compare the page shown on the browser and the HTML code returned by the server, we notice that the code does not contain the list of notes.
-The [head](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/head) section of the HTML contains a [script](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script) tag, which causes the browser to fetch a JavaScript file called <i>main.js</i>.
+The [`head`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/head) section of the HTML contains a [`script`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script) tag, which causes the browser to fetch a JavaScript file called *main.js*.

 The JavaScript code looks as follows: